supercollider/supercollider/README_WINDOWS.md

 For DSound support the DirectX SDK has to be obtained.
 Unfortunately MinGW and VS build require different versions.
 For VS download [version 9][dx9sdk] and install it in the system.
-For the MinGW build obtain [version 7][dx7sdk], copy the folders `lib` and `include` to a parent folder called dx7sdk, and again place it next to the SC source:
+For the MinGW build obtain version 7, copy the folders `lib` and `include` to a parent folder called dx7sdk, and again place it next to the SC source: